aj5050/Spreadsheet/README.md

 	Jan 19th: Updated/Formated README files
 	Jan 23rd: Added Extension Library, filled all methods up to "RemoveDependency" in DependencyGraph.
 Adjusting methods using new Dictionary.
 All methods adjusted, ran tests, completed pre-tests, need to add more.
 	Jan 24th: Added Assignment 1 auto-grader tests, fixed bugs that were present in Evaluator.cs.
 Added more tests to DependencyGraphTests.
+	Jan 25th: Added additional tests, fixed bugs presented by additional tests.
+Got rid of unnecessary for loops in methods like GetDependents/Dependees
 # Time Spent
 	Assignment 1: Estimated Hours : 17 hrs
 	Jan 11th: 1 1/2 hours